falberti/weathernet/PROJECT_SPEC.md

 `optional_no_ca` is the correct directive here and `optional`/`on` are not, and Section 7 for how the two endpoints differ.

+**A fourth path: a public, read-only summary for an external page.**
+Unlike the three paths above, this one is meant to be consumed from *outside* the mTLS/admin trust boundary entirely — by the server-side code of a page hosted on a completely different domain (e.g. a PHP-only host), so that visitors never connect to the VM directly and never see its self-signed certificate (Section 12 notes why the VM itself has no browser-trusted cert in v1). `GET /api/v1/public/summary` shares nginx's port with `/api/v1/enroll` and `/admin/` — no client certificate required — but since it has no per-request credential of its own (a probe's enrollment token, an admin's session), it is gated instead by a static, shared API key (`PUBLIC_SUMMARY_API_KEY`, checked in the view) and rate-limited at the nginx layer, since the URL is otherwise reachable by anyone who finds it.
+It deliberately returns coordinates rounded to a coarser precision than what's stored (`PUBLIC_LOCATION_PRECISION_DECIMALS`) and never includes `location_address` or owner contact fields — see Section 7.3.
+The reference external page lives in `public-page/` at the repo root (not part of the server or probe components — it does not run on the VM at all).

 ## 4. Repository Layout

 ```